john-science/python_for_scientists/classes/15_mysql/lecture_15.5.md

 ![secret agent database model](../../resources/secret_agent_db.png)

-In MySQL, to create a connection to our new `menu` database, we need to use our credentials:
+In MySQL, to create a connection to our database server, we need to use our credentials:

     import MySQLdb
     con = MySQLdb.connect(host='localhost', user='my_user_name', passwd='my_secret')

-Note that you don't actually need to write `host=` or `user=`, these four items are always in the same order.
+Note that you don't actually need to write `host=` or `user=`, these items are always in the same order.
 For now, we will write them explicitly, until they become more familiar.

+To run almost any code against your database, you will need to create a cursor:

+    cursor = con.cursor()

-At the end of your work, it is important to close your database connection:
+At the end of your work, it is important to close your database server connection:

     con.close()